|Jail Programs Library|

 The Pine County Jail offers a full range of jail programs.
 Programs include supervised work programs; educational, therapeutic or religion-based programming; and recreation.

-The programming area has an inmate library, computer lab (no internet usage), and several self help opportunities including Alcoholics Anonymous, Narcotics Anonymous, Cognitive Thinking, Anger Management and religion-based groups that are facilitated program volunteers and class facilitators from the community.
+The programming area has an inmate library, computer lab (no internet usage), and several self help opportunities including Alcoholics Anonymous, Narcotics Anonymous, Cognitive Thinking, Anger Management and religion-based groups that are facilitated by program volunteers and class facilitators from the community.